Registered partnership

 Registered partnership with a non-Dutch person

-If you were born abroad and you do not yet have Dutch nationality, you must register your birth certificate in the Key Register of Persons (BRP) before the partnership ceremony.
+If you were born abroad and/or you are not a Dutch citizen, you must register your birth certificate in the Key Register of Persons (BRP) before the partnership registration ceremony.
 You may also need to submit a declaration proving that you are not married.
 In that case, please contact us.
-Do this between 6 and 12 months before the date of your upcoming wedding or registration ceremony.
+Do this between 6 and 12 months before making the notification of intended marriage/registered partnership.
+If either partner is not a Dutch citizen and that person is not registered in the Key Register of Persons, you cannot declare your intention to register your partnership online.
+You will have to do so in writing or in person at the Town Hall.
+In all cases, we will need:

-• A birth certificate.
+- A birth certificate.

-• A declaration proving that you are not married.
+- A declaration proving that you are not married.

-• A valid passport or identity card.
+- A valid passport or identity card.

 Both of you live abroad